oracle/weblogic-kubernetes-operator/site/config-overrides.md

 </domain>
 ```

-**IMPORTANT: To ensure all situational config takes effect, remember to reference the name of each bean in the hierarchy that is overridden, including the domain name as in the sample above.**
+**IMPORTANT: To ensure all situational configuration takes effect, remember to reference the name of each bean in the hierarchy that is overridden, including the domain name as in the sample above.**

 ### Overriding a data source module